woodruffw/yossarian-bot/README.md

 * `!cb <query>` - talk to CleverBot.

 In addition to these commands, `yossarian-bot` also matches all HTTP[S] links and messages the title of the linked HTML page.
+This feature can be disabled with the `-n`/`--no-link-titles` flag.

 ## License